AlexJBustillos/SEI-Project4-Proposal/README.md

 its the weekend and you want to get into a state of relaxation so you pull up the kokoro app to start your relaxing weekend off correctly by choosing one a meditation type created for that purpose exactly

+Here we get into how kokoro works first we'll start with database relationships within our app below is a picture of our ERD which shows how our databases relate to each other
 ![image of erd](https://imgur.com/lHtW03j)